mattbellis/air_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 Also this one, [Simultaneous PIXE and XRF elemental analysis of atmospheric aerosols](https://www.researchgate.net/publication/271226028_Simultaneous_PIXE_and_XRF_elemental_analysis_of_atmospheric_aerosols)

 Also this!
 [Potassium as a Marker in Air Particulate Matter After Crop Residue Burning Events in Patiala, India](https://www.researchgate.net/publication/257164864_Potassium_as_a_Marker_in_Air_Particulate_Matter_After_Crop_Residue_Burning_Events_in_Patiala_India)

+Learned how to use the XRF in Saints Center-
+  * Many questions were raised regarding things to do/ things we need
+    * What are our filters made of?
+How do we minimize contaminating the filter?
+How do we maximize the measurements we take?